 Plug and Play Temporary Pump Stations can offer developers great flexibility with designs, fitting into important cash flow considerations.
 Read How

 A vacuum sewerage system almost always costs less to install than a gravity flow system because our vacuum system uses small pipe in shallow, narrow trenches, and there are no manholes.
 Once installed, it continues to save money because the tight system eliminates inflow and infiltration (I&I).
-This is even more important if you are charged by the liter when treatment is by others.
+This is even more important if you are charged by the gallon when treatment is by others.

 Some costs of a vacuum sewerage system can be deferred.
 For instance, vacuum valves do not have to be installed until a property is sold.
 This cost can be added to the selling price of the lot.